dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 Alternative Method Without ecdsatool
 ====================================

 It appears that there is another solution that does not require the use of an external tool like ``ecdsatool`` by using the ``Crypt::PK::ECC`` perl module.

-This script is available in the Atheme git repository: `cap_sasl.pl git`_.
+This script is available in the Atheme git repository:
+`cap_sasl.pl git`_.
 In addition to no longer requiring an external tool, the script offers a ``keygen`` command that should make setup easier.

 I haven't tried this script yet myself, as I didn't discover it until well after I completed the procedure described above.
-Additionally, the module is uses doesn't seem to be available as a package on any of my systems although it can of course be obtained using ``cpan``.
+Additionally, the module is uses doesn't seem to be available as a package on any of my systems although it can of course be obtained using cpan_.

 If you try this method and have success, please report back.

 Closing Thoughts
 ================

 It seems the folks working on Atheme and freenode are hard at work improving the services that are widely used in a variety of communities.
-As part of this, they have deprecated DH-BLOWFISH due to potential performance and security concerns, but have yet to update their official instructions to describe how to use the new SASL mechanism.
-They do mention in multiple places they hope to both document this thoroughly soon and to improve the workflow.
+While this post is motivated by a lack of documentation, the procedure is simple and it has been mentioned in multiple places time that they hope to both document this thoroughly soon and to improve the workflow for users.
 Huge thanks to those folks, and for offering all of this work for free for users like myself to enjoy.

-Additionally, all of this is arguably something an irc client should support natively or at least help facilitate.
+Additionally, all of this is arguably something an IRC client should support natively or at least help facilitate.
 This is how some folks feel and have opened an issue on the `irssi github`_.